igordockx/HA-Thermia-Genesis-Monitoring/README.md

 1) Download the 'HA_HEATPUMP' GIF and upload it to a local folder on your Home Assistant instance (eg /config/www/community/);

-2) Create a file called thermiacalibradiy.yaml in your Config folder and copy/paste the code from 'thermiacalibradiy' into it.
-Link to this file in your configuration.yaml by adding:
+2) Download the file 'thermiacalibradiy.yaml' and upload it to your Config folder.
+Link to this file by adding code below to your configuration.yaml and reboot:

 ```
 homeassistant: